 Create a Power BI R Script Visual

 First, click on the R Script Visual under the Visualization section.
 This will automatically create a R Chart with R script editor as shown in below screenshot.

 You have to use this R script editor window to write R script.

 Before you start writing R code, you have to create a data set.
 This can be done by dragging required fields to the Values section.
 For this demo, let me drag eruptions, and waiting column to Values section

 As you can see from the above screenshot, Power BI has automatically generated a data set for you.
 Now, you have to use this data set to create your R visual.

 Here, we used ggplot2 to create 2D scatter plot.
 I suggest you to refer, Create a Scater Plot article to understand this code

 library(ggplot2) ggplot(dataset, aes(x = eruptions, y = waiting)) + geom_point() + geom_density_2d()

 Once you finished writing your script, click Run button

 From the screenshot below, you can see the R Chart.

-Like any other chart in Power, you can apply filters on R chart as well.
-To demonstrate the same, let me create a table first.
+Like any other chart in Power BI, you can apply filters on R chart as well.
+To demonstrate the Power BI R script filters, let me create a table first.

 We created a column chart, as well.